mahendraseervi/Extended_kalman_filter/README.md

 # Extended_kalman_filter
-Implementaion of Extended Kalman filter to estimate the robot's pose using sensor fusion in the gazebo world
+Implementaion of Extended Kalman filter to estimate the robot's pose using sensor fusion (wheel encode, IMU and camera sensor) in the gazebo world

 ## Ros packages used:
 1. turtlebot_gazebo